-In the fine wine world, Rioja is marooned in the ‘good value’ category
+In the fine-wine world, Rioja is marooned in the ‘good-value’ category

-As to how the region goes about elevating itself to the ranks of the world’s finest wine, Atkin has a radical suggestion.
-“Rioja should change the restrictive rules about the way its wines are aged in oak, at least if they’re labelled as crianza, reserva or gran reserva.
-This is why so many of the outstanding producers prefer to sell their wines as genéricos, eschewing a classification that is based on time in bottle and barrel rather than on quality.
-The old categories don’t mean much any more.”
+What else would elevate Rioja to the ranks of the world’s finest wine regions?
+A greater understanding of vintage variation is one thing: so-called Atlantic and Mediterranean harvests can be very different indeed.
+Rioja should also change the restrictive rules about the way its wines are aged in oak, at least if they’re labelled as crianza, reserva or gran reserva.
+This is why so many of the region’s outstanding producers prefer to sell their wines as genéricos, eschewing a classification that is solely based on time in bottle and barrel rather than on quality.
+As that Lidl Gran Reserva shows, the old categories don’t mean much any more.

 Some Riojas have already stepped on to the fine wine podium – Contador, Las Beatas and the top bottlings from Sierra Cantabria, Muga, López de Heredia and La Rioja Alta – but most remain comparative bargains.
 Convincing consumers to pay more won’t be easy, but it’s essential for the future of the region.
 To take just one example, UK retailer The Wine Society is currently selling the 2014 Viñas Leizaola El Sacramento, one of the best reds to emerge from Rioja in the last decade.
 The society’s website displays both the wine and, below it, a comment by one of its members: ‘Enjoyable.
 Good length and complexity. £39 is a bit of a stretch in comparison to better-priced Rioja.
 You may take the view that there is better value available around the £20 mark.’
 Well, £20 is better than £5.49, I suppose, but the comment reveals that Rioja is still carrying a significant handicap in the global fine wine race – public perception.